etianen/django-herokuapp/README.rst

 Why not just use Heroku's Django guide?
 ---------------------------------------

-Heroku provides a guide called `Getting Started with Django on Heroku <https://devcenter.heroku.com/articles/getting-started-with-django>`_, that offers a reasonable Django project setup.
+Heroku provides `a guide <https://devcenter.heroku.com/articles/getting-started-with-django>`_ that describes a reasonable Django project setup.
 The django-herokuapp project suggests a more advanced setup, with the following benefits:

 - `waitress <https://pypi.python.org/pypi/waitress/>`_ is used as an app server instead of